 Art Entries must be postmarked by March 15, and mailed to the address below.

-Junior Duck Stamp Program Curriculum
+Junior Duck Stamp Program Curriculum and Alignment

 Written, field-tested and evaluated by environmental educators, biologists, teachers and consultants, the new curriculum includes such elements as using the Internet as a conservation tool and new scientific information about today's conservation challenges (e.g., climate change and its impact on wetland habitat).
 It is multi-culturally relevant and incorporates information to stimulate students' interest in careers in nature.